cs4241-c25/final-project-team-lambda/README.md

     content: string,
     font_size: number,
     color: string,
+    rotation: string,
     font: string
 }

+interface Rectangle {
+    type: "rectangle",
+    position: {
+        x: number,
+        y: number
+    },
+    size: {
+        x: number,
+        y: number,
+    },
+    rotation: string,
+    color: string
+}

+interface Circle {
+    type: "circle",
+    position: {
+        x: number,
+        y: number
+    },
+    size: number,
+    color: string
+}
 ```

 The `Element` model stores information for a single element in the scrapbook.
+This includes:
-This includes an image, with a position, scale, and url, and a block of text, with a position, bounding box size, text content, font size, color, and font style.
+- An image, with a position, scale, rotation, and url
+- A block of text, with a position, bounding box size, rotation, text content, font size, color, and font style
+- A rectangle, with a position, size, rotation, and color
+- A circle, with a position, size (radius), and color

 Each element type has a `type` parameter used to differentiate them when processing.